top of page

 As the Rabbi walked from place to place, he would be at the head of the group, and the disciples would walk behind.
 From this came the phrase “to walk in your teacher’s dust” which probably originated from Rabbi Yose ben Yoezer (≈ 200 BC) as recorded in the collection of Rabbinic writings, The Mishnah (Avot 1:4).
 If you walked closely enough to your Rabbi, then the dust that came off his feet would land on you – thus indicating your deep devotion to him.

-So, as we begin on this journey exploring secular-urban discipleship, I invite you to join with me in collecting the dust off the Teacher’s feet.
-Please pray for us as a whole church that we can all become a church of devoted followers of Jesus Christ.
+So, as we begin this journey exploring secular-urban discipleship, I invite you to join me in collecting the dust off the Teacher’s feet.
+Please pray for us as a whole church so that we can all become devoted followers of Jesus Christ.

 Peter Carolane